Working at Heights in Australia: Requirements, Regulations, and Best Practice

 When does work at height trigger SWMS and permit-style documentation?

-Under the model WHS Regulations, work where a person could fall more than 2 metres is classified as high-risk construction work.
+Under the model WHS Regulations, work where a person could fall more than 2 metres is classified as high-risk construction work (except SA until 1 July 2026: 3 metres).
 This means:

 Many businesses also require an internal authorisation or permit-to-work for height work that documents: